St Augustine's Parish Church News

 Humour

-to see a joke,
+grace to see a joke,

 To get some humour out of life, And pass it on to other folk.

 A little boy was attending his first wedding.
-After

-a man marry?”
+can a man marry?”
 “Sixteen,” the boy responded

 at once.
 His cousin was amazed that he had an answer so quickly.

 “Why do you say that?”
-“Easy,” the little
+“Easy,” the

-said, 4 better, 4 worse, 4 richer, 4 poorer.”
+the minister said, 4 better, 4 worse, 4 richer, 4 poorer.”

 Deliver us